EPCCed/Activities/Activities/PostalSort/Readme.md

 ## Motivation
-This is an example of a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort) - we have a number of letters with specific postcodes that need to be sorted for delivery.
-We first separate the postcodes into the major components so all of the EH10, EH21 and EH32 get aggregated into an EH box, the TR10, TR21 and TR32 get aggregated into a TR box and so on.
+This is an example of a [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort).
+For this activity we have a number of letters with specific postcodes that need to be sorted for delivery.
+We first separate the postcodes into the major components: so for the example provided all of the EH10, EH21 and EH32 need to be aggregated into an EH box, the TR10, TR21 and TR32 get aggregated into a TR box and so on.
-These are later separated into the individual components ready for the postman to deliver them.
+The letters are later separated into the individual postcodes ready for the postman to deliver them.

 In general, bucket sorts start by separating the numbers into groups